dwslab/jRDF2Vec/README.md

 ### System Requirements
 - Java 8 or later.
-- Python 3.8 with the dependencies described in [requirements.txt](/src/main/resources/requirements.txt) installed.<br>
+- Python 3.8 or later with the dependencies described in [requirements.txt](/src/main/resources/requirements.txt) installed.<br>
   (Conda users can directly use the [environment.yml](/src/main/resources/environment.yml) file.)

 You can check if you set up the environment (Python 3 + dependencies) correctly by running: